 Reducing the amount of disposable plastic we use each day is good for the environment and can be helpful for our budgets.
-Reusable water bottles have become a nearly must-have accessory everywhere and reusable straws are gaining in popularity.
+Reusable water bottles have become a nearly must-have accessory and reusable straws like those from Chamberlain Coffee are gaining in popularity.
 The one thing they don't offer is the convenience of use and toss disposable plastics.
-You really should wash reusable bottles and straws after every use.
-There are bacteria and fungi lurking in there!

 How to Clean Reusable Straws

 Mix a few squirts of dishwashing liquid with hot water in a sink or dishpan to create a cleaning solution for the straws.

 While some straws are labeled as dishwasher safe, they still need some hands-on attention before you put them upright in the silverware basket.
 The water from the dishwasher cannot always reach every interior surface, especially in straws with a bend.

 Dip a narrow straw brush or pipe cleaner (or chenille stem) in the cleaning solution, insert it in the straw, and pass it through the entire length of the straw.

 If you can still see bits of smoothie fruit clinging to the inside of the straw, dip the wet brush or pipe cleaners in some baking soda and try again.
 Baking soda is a gentle abrasive that will help remove stuck-on food.

 Finish by rinsing the straw in hot water and allow it to dry upright in a clean glass or dish drainer.

 The straw's case or pouch needs to be cleaned as well.
 The case traps the bacteria and moisture in a dark, warm place making the case the perfect breeding ground for germs and even mold.
 Every week, toss the straw's pouch in the washer.
 Wash a hard case in hot soapy water or wipe down the inside of the case with a disinfecting wipe.

 In a sink or dishpan, mix hot water and a few squirts of dishwashing liquid to create a cleaning solution.